• Skip to main content

 After 4-minutes

-1. At this point, taste your nut butter and add additional brown sugar or salt if needed, and process for a second or two until everything is combined.
+1. At this point, taste your mixture, add additional brown sugar or salt if needed, and process for a second or two until everything is combined.

-2. If you are making crunchy pecan butter, add the chopped nuts you set aside earlier and stir to combine.
+2. If you are making crunchy, add the chopped nuts you set aside earlier and stir to combine.

 3. Spoon into jars, cover, and enjoy!